 Grouping donors by channel they were acquired and subdividing them by recency (date), frequency (number of gifts) and monetary amount (gift amounts) is important for reporting.
 However, just looking at results without creating unique tactics by segment is a huge mistakes.
 Thousands of charities struggle financially because they do not segment their file and then deploy executable tactics to impact giving by each individual segment.

-Don’t get me wrong, organizing your data base by RFM segment is important, but if you are not implementing tactics to move donors from one segment up to the next best performing segment you are making a big mistake.
+Don’t get me wrong, organizing your data base by RFM segment is important, but if you are not implementing tactics to move donors from one segment to the next best performing segment, you are making a big mistake.
 Here are a few examples for you to consider to begin properly using RFM to raise funds, not just report funds:

 A UNIQUE ASK AMOUNT FOR EVERY DONOR ON YOUR FILE.
 Technology today enables fundraiser to create a unique ask amount for every donor on your file.
 If you are still sending static ask amounts like $25, $50 and $100 to a $100 donor you will be downgrading donors and may even be forcing larger donors to lapse.
 Most charities will use a regular donors last give amount to calculate the initial ask amount and then built a multiple for suggested ask amounts.
 This “gift array” might be calculated by last gift x 1; last gift x 1.5; last gift x 2.
 Most donors will gravitate towards the middle ask, which means they are organically upgrading their giving by 50% every time they give.

 AN OPEN ASK FOR MAJOR DONORS.
 Using “gift array” ask amounts can seem to mechanical for gifts over $10,000.
-Many nonprofits test into an open ask for their big givers So, your donor gives a large gift twice a year, but how much should you ask for this time around?
+Many nonprofits test into an open ask for their big givers.
+So your donor gives a large gift twice a year, but how much should you ask for this time around?
 Ask for too little and you won’t get as much as you could.
 Ask for too much and you might offend the donor.

 SUSTAINER TRIGGER FOR MONTHLY GIFTS.
 Getting donors to sign up for monthly giving program is not easy, but it can be done with a monthly select.
-Every month run a report of donors who have giving 3 gifts in the last 90 days and them send them a special appeal that thanks them and outlines the benefits of being a monthly sustainer: less mail, lower gift amounts, automatic gift, saving the charity money.
+Every month run a report of donors who have given 3 gifts in the last 90 days and then send them a special appeal that thanks them and outlines the benefits of being a monthly sustainer: less mail, lower gift amounts, automatic gift, saving the charity money.
 CAUTION: you need to create a growing suppression file.
-If the donor has received the “sign up” appeal they should be suppressed from these special requests for 12 months.
+If the donor has received the “sign up” appeal, they should be suppressed from these special requests for 12 months.
 Creating a monthly suppression file is very important.
 Many charities will add an email and a phone call to chase the “3 gifts in 90 days” trigger.
 If your average donor gives 3 times a year after you mail them 18 time; imagine the impact on donor value when you get 12 gifts a year and only have to mail them 3 times (or so) a year.
 I recommend mailing your sustainers at year end, a February tax receipt and a Summer Slump package in late May each year.